CyberGen49/discord-chatgpt/README.md

     * `enabled`: Whether or not to enable the HTTP server.
 For now, any request to that server is redirected to this GitHub repository.
     * `port`: The port to host the server on, if enabled.

-Allowed and blocked users are stored in `users.json`:

-* `allowed`: These Discord user IDs will be the only ones allowed to use the bot.
-Leave this array empty to allow all users by default.
-* `blocked`: These users will be blocked from using the bot.

-You can manage allowed and blocked users with the `/users` command and its subcommands.

 ## Database
 The bot stores every message with its accompanying response in the database we generated during setup.